Mariners’ veterans offer a few words of advice to those recently drafted

 “It changes your life,” he said.
 “Being on the other side of scouting, often times the goal becomes to get drafted, I think, because of the money and the signing bonuses have changed so much.
 Everybody puts all their stock into draft day.

 “It’s about getting to the big leagues.
 I think that’s been lost a little bit.
-I think along way, certain players, and not just players, but families, have lost perspective because the money has got so big.
+I think along the way, certain players, and not just players, but families, have lost perspective because the money has gotten so big.
 It changes kids’ lives and their families’ lives.”

 In the era of select teams and showcases, families spend a lot of money for that moment.
 But Servais was adamant that the goal of professional baseball is the highest level.